-How to Create a Holiday Let Guest Information Book
+Holiday Let Guest Welcome Book Template

-What to include in your guest information book?
+What to include in your guest information book

 If you include the key sections below in your guest manual, it will cover the majority of information guests need to know.
 If previous guests have asked you something more than once, then it needs to be added to your welcome book.